TheGoodlike13/liberty_or_death/README.md

 I'd like to flush it out now rather than getting distracted for a week again.

 The first non-IBM page I encounter is [#open_your_heart](#open_your_heart).
-It seems to relate specifically to some sort of *open* implementation of liberty.
+It seems to relate specifically to some sort of *open* implementation of Liberty.
 It can't be all that different, because it seems to use the familiar format in configuration.
 That being said, there's no knowing if this will work or not with what I'm doing.